FlyingDutchmanGames/battle_box/README.md

 V1
 ====
 [ ] Deal with move timeouts
+  [ ] We should tell people when they miss a timeout?
+[ ] Bot Server Registry Improvements
 [ ] Get factory bot for elixir installed and working (its becoming too hard to mock data) [ ] historical games page
   [x] Get something in the page